 - training in righteousness – disciplined to live right before God

 According to this verse, the primary purpose of scripture is to challenge us, with the goal of maturity and being equipped to do the work of the Lord.
-Yet, today’s Christian culture seems to use the scriptures primarily to comfort us, with the goal being a personal sense of security.
+Yet, today’s Christian culture seems to use the scriptures primarily to comfort us, with the goal being a personal sense of well-being.

 Preachers will sometimes pull positive, reassuring scriptures from the Bible and proclaim to a crowd: this is who God is, this is how he feels about you, and this is where you stand with him.
 This is often done indiscriminately, with no regard for their listener’s personal attitude toward God, and no clarification for what is required to be a recipient of the promises they are freely dispensing.
-What God intends to be glorious, life-changing truths, can become dangerous half-truths that alleviate an essential sense of unease 5 and give instead a false sense of security and well-being.
+What God intends to be glorious, life-changing truths, can become dangerous half-truths that alleviate any sense of unease 5 and give instead a false sense of security and well-being.

-The life-giving promises of God are not up for grabs just because someone calls them self a Christian and regularly attends church services.
+The life-giving promises of God are not up for grabs just because someone calls themself a Christian and regularly attends church services.
 The promises of God belong to true people of faith.
 And the Bible says our faith is something that can and should be tested.